-BMGT P987/988 Managing Change
+Managing Change BMGT P987/988

-This course deals with the following themes: Understanding organisations; The changing nature of the corporate environment; Flexibility and uncertainty; Unplanned change; Models and processes of planned change; Emergent models; Open systems theory; The change agent; The diagnostic process.
-Change interventions: human process technostructural, human resource and strategic.
-Evaluation and selection of interventions.
+The changing nature of the corporate environment.
+Flexibility and uncertainty.
+Unplanned change.
+Models and processes of planned change.
+Emergent models.
+Open systems theory.
+The change agent.
+The diagnostic process.
+Change interventions.
 Implementing planned change: power, politics and resistance.
 Organisational transformation and strategic change.
 Evolution or revolution.
-The need for integration and coherence.
 Processes of managing and implementing strategic change.
 Empowerment and the dilemma of participation.
 The future of work.
 The learning organisation and organisational change.

-BMGT P989/990 Management of Entrepreneurial and Small Business Organisations
+Management of Entrepreneurial and Small Business Organisations

-The purpose of this course is to give the student the opportunity to acquire the basic knowledge required to start a business and an idea of how knowledge which has been acquired in other courses on the MSc degree could be applied in either a new or adolescent firm.
+The purpose of this course is to give the student the opportunity to acquire the basic knowledge required to start a business and an idea of how knowledge that has been acquired in other courses on the MSc degree could be applied in either a new or adolescent firm.